michaelrhodes/scuttler/readme.md

 ```

 ### No tests?
 I love tests, but I’m not really sure *how* to write them for this module, seeing as it relies on communication with other computers.
-If you have any ideas, please [get in touch](mailto:spam+scuttler@michaelrhod.es).
-But for what it’s worth, all the major dependencies have tests.
+If you have any ideas, [get in touch](mailto:spam+scuttler@michaelrhod.es), but for what it’s worth, all the major dependencies have tests, and the example application runs without error on OS X, Linux, and Windows.

 ### License
 [MIT](http://opensource.org/licenses/MIT)